gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    for SCTP where the previous epoch’s security context is maintained and thus changes to epoch handling would be necessary.

-### DTLS 1.2 Considerations

-   The endpoint MUST NOT use DTLS 1.2 renegotiation.
-The endpoint MUST instead initiate a new DTLS connection before the old one reaches the used cipher suit's key life time.
-The AEAD limits given in section 4.5.3 of {{RFC9147}} SHOULD be followed.

-### DTLS 1.3 Considerations

-   The DTLS 1.3 endpoint MUST NOT send any KeyUpdate message.
+   A DTLS 1.2 endpoint MUST NOT use renegotiation and a DTLS 1.3 endpoint MUST NOT send any KeyUpdate message.
 The endpoint MUST instead initiate a new DTLS connection before the old one reaches the used cipher suit's key life time.
 The AEAD limits given in section 4.5.3 of {{RFC9147}} SHOULD be followed.